newtonkwan/Insight_DE/README.md

 - Validate and implement a more sophisticated similarity system [Jaccard index, Sorensen-Dice, Ratcliff-Obershelp similarity]
 - Display top abstracts by domain
 - Compute similarity by domain
-- Increase the number of abstracts that can be compared efficiently
+- Scale the number of abstracts that can be compared efficiently

 ## Appendix